 5 Questions a Sales Manager Can Ask to Create a Culture of Trust

-Ted was a successful producer with more than a decade of experience when he participated in Reach Your Peak – the 6 month, virtual Beyond Insurance coaching, mentoring and performance enhancement program.
+Ted was a successful producer with more than a decade of experience when he participated in a 6-month, virtual Beyond Insurance coaching, mentoring, and performance enhancement program.
 His income was significantly higher than fellow program participants — and higher than even Ted had imagined he would earn.
 But he wasn’t happy and could not figure out why.
 He enjoyed selling but struggled to feel motivated.

 As Abraham Maslow discovered in his Theory of Human Motivation, money is not enough to motivate people.
 Maslow’s theory showed that human beings are motivated by unsatisfied needs – physiological, survival, safety, love, and esteem.
 Since Ted’s need for money and survival were being met, why wasn’t he motivated?
 Why was he so unhappy?